We Don't Talk About Bruno: Background and release

 American actor, playwright and musician Lin-Manuel Miranda wrote the original songs of Encanto, including "We Don't Talk About Bruno".

-"We Don't Talk About Bruno" is a song from 2021 American animated musical film, Encanto, by Walt Disney Animation Studios; it is the studio's 60th film.
+"We Don't Talk About Bruno" is a song from the 2021 American animated musical film, Encanto, by Walt Disney Animation Studios; it is the studio's 60th film.
 The song is featured as the fourth track on the film's soundtrack, which has been released in 46 languages.
 It was written and composed by American singer-songwriter Lin-Manuel Miranda, who wrote the seven other songs of the soundtrack, and previously worked on Disney's 2016 animated film, Moana and Sony Pictures' Vivo.
 The song is mainly performed by six of the film's cast members in full verses: Colombian actress and singer Carolina Gaitán (Pepa), Colombian musician Mauro Castillo (Félix), American singer-songwriter Adassa (Dolores), American actor Rhenzy Feliz (Camilo), American actresses Diane Guerrero (Isabela), and Stephanie Beatriz (Mirabel), in the order of their appearances in the song; Juan Castano (Osvaldo) and Olga Merediz (Alma "Abuela" Madrigal) contribute minor vocals.
 (Note: Two unidentified actors (who play the characters Señora Pezmuerto and Señor Flores) also contribute minor vocals.)